ngokevin/w3c-webvr-presentation/content.md

 <!-- NOTES -->

-- Since just HTML, compatible with all existing libraries/frameworks: $/d3/Vue/React/Angular
+- Based on HTML, compatible with all existing/future libraries/frameworks: $/d3/Vue/React/Angular
-- HTML is a sturdy bridge between WebGL and everything else
+- Good reason to have HTML as an intermediary layer between WebGL/three.js
-- Super easy to learn.
-Can do a lot with simple HTML elements, but to create compelling VR experiences, we need more power...
+- A-Frame itself is powerful and extensible...

 ------